 Another way of fixing the error problem is by running disk cleanup on your Windows PC.
 Disk Cleanup is a Windows utility program that reduces the number of unnecessary files on your hard disk to free up disk space.

-It also removes temporary files, empties the Recycle Bin, and removes unwanted system files; which could be responsible for the error 0146 problem.
+It also removes temporary files, empties the Recycle Bin, and removes unwanted system files; which could be responsible for the error 0146 problems.
 Here’s how to run Disk Cleanup:

 - Wait for Disk cleanup to scan your drive(s).